hankbao/libreboot/docs/bsd/freebsd.md

 Check to confirm which drive it is, for example, if you think its sd3:\
 **\$ disklabel sd3**

-Check that it wasn\'t automatically mounted.
+Check that it wasn't automatically mounted.
 If it was, unmount it.
 For example:\
 **\$ doas umount /dev/sd3i**\